olejardamir/Hertz/CommunityTesting.md

 Note: No, this project is not associated with ButtCoin (0xBUTT) in any way, except that the lead developer (myself) is taking it as a separate solo project.
 In order to see it working without a flaw, usability must be tested before the main launch.

+If any issues are detected, they will be fixed and links updated on this page and announced to Telegram: https://t.me/joinchat/Ote9nhcPmwqf4Kmh3Fh6Uw

 The purpose of this document is a tutorial to how to test the Hertz token, and also to provide the instructions on how to obtain and trade the token once it launches.

 To inspect the source-code, go to: